 The internal rules are for internal use and do not replace the company's articles of association but implement them from a practical standpoint.
 This means that they are not binding on third parties.
-Shareholders will be informed of their existence on the company's website, and/or in the Chair's report on internal control and corporate governance and/or in the registration document.
+Shareholders will be informed of their existence on the company's website, and/or in the report on corporate governance and/or in the Universal Registration Document (URD).
 They may be amended by a resolution of the Board of Directors.